Indian Certificate of Secondary Education: Group III (Any 1)

 While ICSE offers each of these subjects to students, the school affiliated to CISCE may or may not be offering all the subjects listed.
 Depending on the school's resources, only a few subjects may be available to students.

 In addition to the subjects listed above ICSE mandates an extra-curricular development to be displayed by students.
 This is achieved through a scheme called Socially Useful Productive Work & Community Service, commonly referred to as SUPW, introduced in 1978.

-In accordance to SUPW, candidates will be required t select one main craft and one subsidiary service or one main service and one subsidiary craft per year of preparation for the examination.
+In accordance to SUPW, candidates will be required to select one main craft and one subsidiary service or one main service and one subsidiary craft per year of preparation for the examination.
 The craft may be aligned with their studies.
 For example a candidate who has selected Art may submit pottery as their craft.

 ICSE added 8 vocational subjects under Section B of Group III in 2025.

 Marking Scheme

 Group I and Group II subjects have a separate marking scheme than that of Group III subjects, though all exams are scored out of 100.

 In Group I and Group II subjects, candidates write an 80 mark paper on the day of the examination which constitutes the external examination portion of their marks.
 Another 20 marks constitute the internal assessment, which is awarded based on projects, practical files or oral/aural assessments.

 To obtain marks out of 100, both external examination and internal assessment is added and reported as final marks.

 Thus the split between external and internal assessments is 80% and 20% respectively.

-For Group III subjects, candidates write a 100 mark paper on the day of the examination, which comprises the external examination portion of their marks.
+For Group III subjects and Artificial intelligence and Robotics, candidates write a 100 mark paper on the day of the examination, which comprises the external examination portion of their marks.
 Another 100 marks comprise the internal assessment which is awarded based on projects or practical files.

 To obtain marks out of 100, both external examination and internal assessment marks are added and the average is calculated and reported as final marks.

 This the split between external and internal assessments is 50%.

 The pass marks for each subject is 33%.

-The maximum attainable marks is a 500 out of 500 or 100% which is an All India Rank of 1.
+The maximum attainable marks is a 600 out of 600 or 100% which is an All India Rank of 1.